benny-edlund/task-pool/README.md

 work_data make_data();
 bool process_data( work_data );
 ```
-Given some some API to create and process a dataset the most obvious way to off load its work from the main thread may be to use a lambda.
+Given some some external API to create and process a dataset the most obvious way to off load its work from the main thread using `task_pool` can be to put it all in a single lambda.
 ```cpp
 auto result = pool.submit( []{ return process_data( make_data() ); } );
 ```
 The lambda is passed by value and stored in the `task_pool` executing the two function in sequence.
 A future is returned to acquire the result when the process is completed.

+The main drawback with this approach is that both function calls must complete for our program to complete.
+If something unexpected happens that requires our program to exit we have no way to stop the task early.

-We can however also pass the functions pointers themselves as tasks to execute.
+A better way may be to pass the functions pointers themselves as tasks to execute.
 ```cpp
 auto future = pool.submit( &make_data );
 auto result = pool.submit( &process_data, std::move(future) );
 ```
 Here we pass the function pointers by value directly to the thread pool capturing a future value from `make_data` and utilizing the `task_pool` to efficiently wait for this data to be available before processing it.

-More on this later...
+Our program now also has a chance to exit before calling the second task.
 &nbsp;
+### More callable types..

 ```cpp
 struct processor